 You don't even need to run this kernel every frame.

-So let's compare it with the graphics pipeline
+So let's compare it with the graphics pipeline without tessellation.

 And the vertex shader became the post-tessellation vertex shader.

 We think this is really simple to understand.
 I hope you agree.